nkbt/react-copy-to-clipboard/README.md

 #### `text`: PropTypes.string.isRequired

-Text to be copied to clipboard.
+Text to be copied to clipboard

 #### `onCopy`: PropTypes.func

-Optional callback, will be called when text is copied .
+Optional callback, will be called when text is copied

 ```
 onCopy(text, result)